szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 ## Templating - the anatomy of a Helm chart

-To fully understand Helm - and the configuration values you used in previous chapters - you are going to learn about how Helm charts look inside.
+To fully understand Helm, and the configuration values you used in previous chapters, you are going to learn about how Helm charts look inside.

 ```yaml
 apiVersion: apps/v1